 I won’t even touch how they imagine Noah kept dinosaurs on the ark.

-For skeptics, the implausible part of the flood story is the idea of a global flood.
+For skeptics, the implausible part of the flood story is the idea of a planetary flood.
 They have no problem believing in floods; we get ’em in the United States every time a hurricane makes landfall, or whenever the Mississippi overflows, or whenever a levee breaks.
-Floods happen.
+Whenever I travel between Sacramento and Davis in the winter, it’s over water; all that land is flooded.
+Floods happen!
 But a global, extinction-level event?
 That, they’re not so sure about.

-Sometimes I point out to ’em they do believe in extinction-level events, like the asteroid which supposedly killed the dinosaurs, or the smallpox plague which wiped out the Indians, or the potential future catastrophe that pollution might become. (
+Sometimes I point out to these skeptics they do believe in extinction-level events, like the asteroid which supposedly killed the dinosaurs, or the smallpox plague which wiped out the American Indians, or the coming catastrophe that pollution is creating right this minute.
+Why not a global flood?

-But once I explain to these skeptics how I don’t believe Noah’s flood was global—how a commonsense interpretation of the scriptures doesn’t require anyone to believe the flood was global—it pretty much answers their skepticism.
+But once I explain to these skeptics how I don’t believe Noah’s flood was global—how a commonsense interpretation of the scriptures doesn’t require anyone to believe the flood was global—it pretty much answers all their skepticism.
 “Oh, it wasn’t global?
 Okay then.”
 And we can move on to other things.
 More important things.
-Like, say, Jesus and their relationship with him—the real issue, which people try to avoid by bringing up implausible things which they think are in the bible, like global floods.
+Like, say, Jesus and their relationship with him.
+You know, the real issue—which people love to avoid with useful distractions like an implausible global flood.

 Don’t let the flood story distract you!
 Share Jesus.